frontegg/frontegg-angular/projects/auth/README.md

          */
         loginUrl: '/account/login',
         /**
-         * navigating to this url, AuthProvider will logout and remove coockies */
+         * navigating to this url, AuthProvider will logout and remove cookies */
         logoutUrl: '/account/logout',
         /**
-         * the page whither need to redirect in the case when a user want to activate his account */
+         * the page whither need to redirect in the case when a user wants to activate its account */
         activateUrl: '/account/activate',
         /**
-         * the page in the case a user forgot his account password */
+         * the page in the case when a user forgot its account password */
         forgetPasswordUrl: '/account/forgot/password',
         /**